RubixML/ML/README.md

 ### Output
 Activations are read directly from the Output layer when it comes to making a prediction.
 The type of Output layer used will determine the type of Estimator the Neural Net can power (Binary Classifier, Multiclass Classifier, or Regressor).
 The different types of Output layers are listed below.

-### Continuous
+### Linear
-The Continuous Output Layer consists of a single linear neuron that outputs a scalar value useful for Regression problems.
+The Linear Output Layer consists of a single linear neuron that outputs a continuous scalar value useful for Regression problems.

 ##### Parameters:
 | Param | Default | Type | Description |